ibm-cloud-docs/power-iaas/cloud-connections.md

 To create a new Cloud connection, complete the following steps:

-1. Sign into the **IBM Cloud Portal**.
+1. Sign in to the **IBM Cloud Portal**.
 2. Select the menu icon and select **Resource List**.
 3. Click the arrow next to **Services**.
 4. Select the Power Systems Virtual Server service you’d like to assign a Cloud connection.
-5. Click **Cloud connections** in the left navigation pane, and click **Create new connection**.
+5. Click **Cloud connections** in the left navigation window, and click **Create new connection**.
 6. Specify a connection name and select a connection speed.
 Default connection speed is 5 Gbps.
 7. If you need access to other data centers outside your Power Systems Virtual Server region, you must select the global routing option.
 For example, you might use global routing to share workloads between dispersed IBM Cloud resources, such Dallas to Tokyo, or Dallas to Frankfurt.
 8. Select **Endpoint destination** as follows to select the network connection to attach to the Direct Link gateway:
    * **Classic Infrastructure**: Allows you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per Direct Link gateway.
 You can also request a Generic Routing Encapsulation (GRE) tunnel configuration by specifying the GRE destination and GRE subnet IP addresses.
 For more information, see [GRE tunneling](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-power#gre-tunneling).
-   * **VPC**:Allows you to connect to your account’s Virtual Private Cloud (VPC) resources.
+   * **VPC**: Allows you to connect to your account’s Virtual Private Cloud (VPC) resources.
 You must select the required VPC connection from the list of available connections.
-9. Review the summary and click the check box to accept the terms and conditions.
+9. Review the summary and click the checkbox to accept the terms and conditions.
 10. Click **Create** to create a new Cloud connection.

 ## Configuring Cloud connections
 {: configure-cloud-connections}

-If you created a Power Systems Virtual Servers service that contains 2 default Cloud connections, you also have an initial subnet connected to those connections.
+If you created a Power Systems Virtual Servers service that contains two default Cloud connections, you also have an initial subnet that is connected to those connections.
 You can view the attached subnets and add or remove subnets in the Cloud Connection details page.
 When you create or edit a subnet, you can also attach an existing Cloud connection.
 For information about adding a private network subnet, see [Configuring and adding a private network subnet](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).

 Any changes to bandwidth might affect pricing.
 {: note}

 To configure Cloud connections, complete the following steps:

-1. In the Power Systems Virtual Services dashboard, click **Cloud connections** in the left navigation pane.
+1. In the Power Systems Virtual Services dashboard, click **Cloud connections** in the left navigation window.

 2. Click the Cloud connection that you want to configure.
 The corresponding **Connection details** page appears.